reiyua/RayRaysWordBingo/README.md

 - fart

 TO DO:
-Display list of episodes in list form from Firebase Firestore.
+Display list of tantrums in list form from Firebase Firestore.